Breakin': Home media

+Reception

 Box office

 Breakin opened in 1,069 venues on May 4, 1984 and outgrossed Sixteen Candles, which had more screens (1,240), earning $6,047,686.
 By the end of its run, the film grossed $38,682,707 at the domestic box office, making it the 18th-top-grossing film of 1984.

-Critical reception
+Critical response

 Roger Ebert awarded the film 1.5 stars out of 4, calling it "a stiff and awkward story, interrupted by dance sequences of astonishing grace and power."
 Ebert praised the dancing and the chemistry of the stars but panned the screenplay and supporting characters.

 Breakin currently holds a 33% rating on Rotten Tomatoes based on nine reviews.